 When I think of Antonio Canova, I envision a huge torch of greatness being passed down to him from his predecessors.
 In my head it is Donatello (15th century), passing it to Michelangelo (16th century), passing it to Bernini (17th century), passing it to him.

-Don’t be put off by the fact this statue was done by his workshop.
+Don’t be put off by the fact that this statue was done by his workshop.
 Successful artists had so many commissions it was impossible to do them all.
-The master would usually create the drawing and how it should be carved and the workshop took over.
-Similar to Steve Jobs creating the idea of the iPod, but engineers making it happen.
+The master would usually create the drawing, define how it should be carved, and then the workshop took over.
+Similar to Steve Jobs creating the idea of the iPod and engineers making it happen.

 Not ready to book a tour?
-Check out our comprehensive guide to the Met.
+Find out more about how to visit the Met museum.